nedahejazi/AutoSpecFit/README.md

 - Iterative refinement of elemental abundances.
 - Designed for high-resolution spectra of cool stars.
 - Primarily tested on IGRINS spectra with resolving power R ≈ 45,000.
-- Compatible with Turbospectrum v15.1 through user-supplied external synthesis scripts.
+- Compatible with Turbospectrum v15.1 through user-supplied external scripts.

 ---